tmathura/Xunit.v3.DependencyOrderer/README.md

 ## Overview

-`Xunit.v3.DependencyOrderer` is a .NET library that provides functionality to order xUnit tests based on their dependencies.
+`Xunit.v3.DependencyOrderer` is a .NET library that provides functionality to order xUnit tests based on their dependencies/priority.
 This library is particularly useful for scenarios where certain tests need to be executed in a specific order due to dependencies between them.

 ## Features

 - **Test Dependency Management**: Define dependencies between classes/test methods to ensure they are executed in the correct order.
+- **Priority Dependency Management**: Define priority between test methods to ensure they are executed in the prioritized order.
 - **Integration with xUnit v3**: Seamlessly integrates with xUnit v3, leveraging its extensibility features.
 - **Support for .NET 8**: Targets .NET 8, ensuring compatibility with the latest .NET features and improvements.